Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 docker run --rm fluent-bit-dummy
 ```

-This will launch the container and it will run until we stop it with `Ctrl+C` key combination.
-It will produce and output such as this:
+This will launch the container that will run until we stop it with `Ctrl+C` key combination.
+This execution will produce an output similar to the following:

 ```bash
 $ docker run --rm fluent-bit-dummy